AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/Preview_Data_API.md

 Used only when [paging](xref:DataViewsGettingData#paging).
 Not specified when requesting the first page of data.

 `[optional] int count`
 The requested page size.
-The default is calculated as 100,000 / # columns.
 The maximum is 250,000.
+The default number of cells per page is 100,000 so the default page size is calculated as 100,000 divided by the number of columns.

 #### Example request body
 ```json